Ozan-Dev-MC/DiscordClickLink/README.md

 ~ As of MokuseiDiscord 1.5.0, Java 17 is required and the plugin will only work on 1.17+ with the target being the latest releases of Minecraft.

 ~ MokuseiDiscord has been tested on newest version.
 It will work for 1.19 (I WOULDNT RECOMMEND GONG LOWER THEN THAT)

+# THIS PLUGIN IS ONLY USED IN SERVER ~ MOKUSEI.EU